-Quarterly US Rural Economic Review, December 2018: Agriculture Limps into 2019
+Quarterly US Rural Economic Review: Agriculture Limps into 2019

 - Ongoing trade disputes will continue to be the primary factor affecting agricultural supply chains in 2019.
 A new agreement with Mexico and Canada is not expected to be complete until mid-2019.
 Negotiations with China will not be resolved by the end of the 90-day period in March.